Networking & Security

 The modern threat landscape is constantly evolving and it is essential that this is taken seriously at Board level with an appropriate budget assigned to effectively deal with threats.
 Regardless of business size, network protection should be high on every company agenda as the incidence of attacks has risen sharply in recent years.

-Many businesses believe they’re not big enough to warrant being hacked or targeted with malware but as John Chambers, Cisco’s Chairman and CEO, commented:
+Many businesses believe they’re not big enough to warrant being hacked or targeted with malware but as John Chambers (Cisco’s ex-CEO) once commented:

 NTT Group’s Global Threat Intelligence Report found that many businesses fail to implement even the most basic security controls.
 Often the weakest point of security lies with end users being exposed to daily threats like phishing, and other issues such as software patches not being implemented.
 Applying remote monitored, layered intelligence solutions and robust on-site security assists in mitigating this threat before it reaches the end user.
 Autodata can ensure that your infrastructure is constantly monitored and protected.